ubclaunchpad/forum/backend/README.md

 - Go to the project settings:
   - In the API section, you will find the `SUPABASE_URL` and `SUPABASE_KEY`
   - In the Database section, you will find the `DATABASE_URL` (you want a connection string)
+- For most cases you will need to have the `AUTH_MIDDLEWARE_ENABLED` set to `true` and the `DEV_USER_EMAIL` and `DEV_USER_PASSWORD` set to your email and password
+  - On your Supabase project, go to the `Auth` section and create a new user (you can manually set the email and password); then use these credentials in the `.env` file

+For the OpenAI API key:

 - Go on [OpenAI](https://platform.openai.com/) and create a new project (or use an existing one)
   - You do not need this unless you use the OpenAI API

 ### Database Migrations